verhas/javageci/DOCUGEN.md

 support writing segments and possibly failing the unit test when the documentation *was* not up-to-date.

-Later in this documentum we will write about the available snippet handling generators and how to use them.
+Later in this document, we will write about the available snippet handling generators and how to use them.

 ## Snippet Strategy

-Before getting into the details of the different snippet handling generators let's talk about the strategy how to use snippets.
+Before getting into the details of the different snippet handling generators let's talk about the strategy on how to use snippets.

-When the documentation contains sample code then it is fairly straightforward what a snippet is.
+When the document contains sample code then it is fairly straightforward what a snippet is.
 It is the code of the unit test that plays the role of the documentation.
 The code is inserted into the documentation as formatted code.

 There parts of the document that are repeated.
 It is also possible to have hyperlinks and references to the text, but many times it is better to repeat the text.
-In this case one part of the document can play the role of the snippet and the other parts may be the segments where the snippet will be copied.
+In this case, one part of the document can play the role of the snippet and the other parts may be the segments where the snippet will be copied.
 This approach needs a lot of discipline no to mix up the original snippet text and the copies.
 Many times it is better